 If the Reception Area Is Also a Retail Location

-If the office that is visited is also a retail location, there will likely be the need for retail display, or several, depending on the size of the business.
+If the office that is visited is also a retail location, there will likely be the need for a retail display, or several, depending on the size of the business.
 In this case, it is best to consider how to outfit the reception area to make it conducive for visitors to be tempted to purchase products.

-A reception area with retail products to sell is typically a health and wellness business such as a barber or beauty salon or a spa.
+A reception area with retail products to sell is typically a health and wellness business such as a barber, a beauty salon, or a spa.
 Lastly, and importantly, when building a reception area, one of the considerations that are necessary is to determine whether or not cameras may be required in this area.

 Particularly if there is a retail display area, it is highly recommended that there be a camera or two that would be aimed at both the retail areas as well as the receptionist.
 There are many effective, low-cost camera solutions that allow for DVR, or digital video recording from cameras that are placed throughout the business, including in the reception area.

 If the business that you are opening is a franchise, then it is a good idea to use what the franchisor is recommending as a guide for building their reception area.
 One of the advantages of buying a franchise is the ability to harness the years of experience that the franchisor has in creating structures that will enable a business to succeed.